TimSkaras/CliffordCircuitsLibrary/README.md

 1   0
 ```

 You can check this is correct by taking a smolin vector as a column and multiplying this matrix on the left.
 What about the sign though?
 The symplectic matrix does not track the signs, so we have to keep track of those in a separate array.
-In this case, X need a sign flip, so our entire Clifford can be represented
+In this case, X needs a sign flip, so our entire Clifford can be represented

 ```python
 0   1